Dasaii/dasaii.github.io/_posts/2018-01-02-moshi-monsters.md

 - Confusion between secret codes and membership codes

 #### Secret Codes - IGGY edition
-We redesigned secret codes to have their own pages that could be accessed from within the game.
-This gave users a consistent place that they could access it.
-We wanted to make the experience of unlocking a secret code so we designed it around a popular Moshling - Iggy.
+We redesigned secret codes to have their own page that could be accessed from within the game.
+This gave users a consistent place to access it.
+We wanted to make the experience of unlocking a secret code fun so we designed it around a popular Moshling - Iggy.
 After you enter a code Iggy eats the code and returns the reward (or spits it out if it's not valid), this ensures that players always know what they unlocked with their code.
 To reduce confusion with membership codes, we have a link in the top right to prompt users to the correct location.

 </div>
 <div class="image-carousel js-flickity" data-flickity='{ "imagesLoaded": true }'>